WebDevLuke/My-Articles/2017-managing-state-in-css-with-reusable-javascript-functions/copy.md

 Using the above HTML, the following behaviour should happen:

-1. When you click the first accordion, because it has a scope set to `js-accordion`, only elements which match or are children of that instance should be modified.
+1. When you click the first accordion, because it has a scope set to `js-accordion`, only `data-active` elements which match or are children of this `js-accordion` instance will have `is-active` toggled.
 2. When you click the second accordion, which doesn't have a scope, `is-active` would be toggled on all instances of `js-accordion`.

+Provided `data-active-scope` is correctly set, any class toggles within each `js-accordion` element should be encapsulated regardless of any conflicting classnames.

-Here's the modified Javascript and a working example:
+Here's the modified Javascript and a working example showing accordions with and without a `data-active-scope` attribute:

 ```javascript
 // Grab all elements with data-active attribute